andreivisan/arc2cracked/C/c_programming.md

 ```

 The above code will increment the variable every time the employee_initialize function was called, and return the current value to the user.
+The idea is that when we declare a static var we initialize it in **global** scope but only we have access to it as opposed to a global variable.

 ## Cheatsheet